IBM/mysql-openshift/README.md

 3. OpenShift CLI [tool](https://www.okd.io/download.html)
 4. Basic SQL knowledge.

+# Estimated time

+This tutorial takes approximately 45 minutes to be completed.

 # Steps

-This tutorial takes approximately 45 minutes to be completed.

 The tutorial is divided into 2 main parts:
 1. **[Creating a new MySQL instance and adding data to the database](#creating-a-new-mysql-instance-and-adding-data-to-the-database)**